 Of course, it’s important to know that it’s totally normal to feel fear and greed or to be scared when the markets are scary.
 The fact that you feel those things just means you’re human.

-It’s OK to feel it.
+It’s okay to feel it.
 But understand that acting on it will cause financial harm.

 So do whatever you need to do to not act on fear and greed.
-That could mean staying out of the kitchen, building guardrails, having a plan, or hiring a planner.
+That could mean staying out of the kitchen, building guardrails, having a plan, or hiring an advisor.
 Whatever you need to do, just do it.

 I have found that just knowing this helps me behave better.
 I hope that will also be true for you.